-Barnet Medieval Festival is London’s only medieval festival of its kind and we are pleased to announce that it is returning in May 2020 after the success of last year’s event!
+Barnet Medieval Festival is London’s only medieval festival of its kind and we are pleased to announce that this year’s event has been rescheduled to 19th and 20th September.
+Due to the current coronavirus outbreak, it is not possible to hold the event on 30th and 31st May as originally planned.

-It will be held on 30th May and 31st May 2020 at the Barnet Elizabethans Rugby Football Club, Byng Road, Barnet, EN5 4NP.
-The Festival site will be open to the public from 10am to 5pm.
-There will be a full programme of displays and activities tbc.
+Barnet Medieval Festival will take place on Saturday 19th and Sunday 20th September 2020 at Barnet Elizabethans Rugby Football Club, Byng Road, Barnet, EN5 4NP.
+The Festival site will be open to the public from 10.30am to 5pm.
+There will be a full programme of displays and activities.
+To whet your appetite, watch this short film of last year’s event, created by the talented students of Elstree University Technical School:

 Barnet Medieval Festival is organised by the Barnet Medieval Festival Committee, a registered charity formed with the aim of advancing the education of the public in the history of medieval life and warfare, with a focus on the history of the town of Barnet.
 It took on the role of organising the Festival from the Battle of Barnet Partnership (Barnet Museum, The Barnet Society and The Battlefields Trust), which delivered the Battle of Barnet Project funded by the Heritage Lottery Fund.